-at around 52 mins) The poem that Ethan makes Davian read in the Vatican bathroom right before he tranquilizes him is written by Neal Whitman.
+At around fifty-two minutes) The poem that Ethan makes Davian read in the Vatican bathroom, right before he tranquilizes him, is written by Neal Whitman.
 The purpose of the poem is for all the sounds of the English language to be said in one piece, and these "sounds" are known as phonemes.
-This makes sense in regards to Ethan taking Davian's place moments later with him speaking in his exact dialect.
+This makes sense, in regards to Ethan taking Davian's place moments later, with him speaking in his exact dialect.

 As the production could do nothing about inquisitive crowds watching them while they were filming in Rome, they actually set up a phony second unit a little further away, hired several girls in bikinis and several older women dressed as nuns and pretended to be filming takes for the film, while the main unit got on with their business largely undisturbed.